Normal lens: 'Normal' lenses vary for different formats

 For still photography, a lens with a focal length about equal to the diagonal size of the film or sensor format is considered to be a normal lens; its angle of view is similar to the angle subtended by a large-enough print viewed at a typical viewing distance equal to the print diagonal; this angle of view is about 53° diagonally.
 For cinematography, where the image is larger relative to viewing distance, a wider lens with a focal length of roughly a quarter of the film or sensor diagonal is considered 'normal'.
 The term normal lens can also be used as a synonym for rectilinear lens.
 This is a completely different use of the term.

 Typical normal focal lengths for different formats

 Film still

 Typical normal lenses for various film formats for photography are:

-For a 35mm camera with a diagonal of 43mm, the most commonly used normal lens is 50mm, but focal lengths between about 40 and 58mm are also considered normal.
-The 50mm focal length was chosen by Oskar Barnack, the creator of the Leica camera.
+For a 35 mm camera with a diagonal of 43 mm, the most commonly used normal lens is 50 mm, but focal lengths between about 40 and 58 mm are also considered normal.
+The 50 mm focal length was chosen by Oskar Barnack, the creator of the Leica camera.

 Note that the angle of view also depends on the aspect ratio.
-For example, a "normal" lens on 35mm does not have the same view as a "normal" lens on 645.
+For example, a "normal" lens on 35 mm does not have the same view as a "normal" lens on 645.

 Digital still

-In digital photography, the sensor "type" is not the sensor diameter:
+In digital photography, many smaller sensor sizes are specified in terms such as 1" or 2/3".

+These measurements do not correspond directly to dimensions of the sensor, but rather to dimensions of an equivalent video camera tube (VCT).